MaxPleaner/tmsu-rubY/README.md

 User.query("name != 'melvin' and email")[0].name == "max" # => true
 ```

+**Use TmsuRuby.file**

-You can also skip `TmsuModel` and use `TmsuRuby.file` instead.
+An alternative to `TmsuModel` is to use `TmsuRuby.file` instead.
 This does _not_ handle creation / deletion of files.
 It should only be used with files that already exist.

 Note that these methods are technically available on `TmsuModel` instances, callable on the `tmsu_file` attribute.
 But this shoudln't be done, because it will cause the in-memory attributes to be out of sync.